-- 1. Open Control Panel. - Click Hardware and Sound. - 3.
+- 1. Open Control Panel. - 2.
+Click Hardware and Sound. - 3.
 Click Device Manager.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation. - 4.
 Double-click Sound, video and game controllers. - 5.
-Make sure that the following device is enabled and configured correctly. - Problem: Recordings made using the microphone input are not loud enough.
+Make sure that the Realtek HD Audio driver is enabled and configured correctly. - Problem: Sound does not come from a headphone or a speaker, or your computer cannot record sounds.